section-engineering-education/engineering-education/content/articles/responsive_flutter_design_using_mediaquery_class/index.md

 ### Responsive Apps

 A responsive app is one that is written in such a way that it fits the available screen size of the device it is viewed on.
-This is often achieved by the app re-rendering the app UI if the user resizes the screen or if the device orientation is changed.
+This is often achieved by the app re-rendering the UI if the user resizes the screen or if the device orientation is changed.

 Responsive apps are a vital concept for apps that run on a watch, phone, tablet, desktop.

-Here are reasons why your app may need to change from its initial design:
+Here are reasons why our app may need to change from its initial design:

 - Different Device Types and Screen Sizes